Director

 Undergraduate Research Assistant

-A sophomore from Cedar Rapids, Iowa, majoring in Neuroscience with a minor in Gender, Women’s, and Sexuality Studies, Ava is interested in how physical activity can delay cognitive decline and support overall mental alertness.
+A junior from Cedar Rapids, Iowa, majoring in neuroscience with a minor in gender, women’s, and sexuality studies, Ava is interested in how physical activity can delay cognitive decline and support overall mental alertness.
 She plans to attend medical school after finishing her undergraduate degree and is a volunteer in the Neuroscience Intermediate Inpatient Unit (NIIU) at UIHC.
 In her spare time, Ava enjoys attending concerts, listening to country music, working out, and spending time with her family.

 Title/Position